+How much do solicitors take?
 Typical personal injury success fees

 Following changes to the law in 2013, lawyers are no longer able to recover success fees from the defendant when they win a case.
 This can result in a shortfall between the work that your solicitor has done on your behalf, and the amount that they can recover from the other side.

-This shortfall is recovered in the form of the success fee.
+This shortfall is recovered in the form of a success fee.
 In theory, the percentage success fee would vary, reflecting the work that your solicitor has done.
 In practice, however, the vast majority of firms charge the maximum 25% that can be deducted from the compensation settlement or award.